AhmadAbdElhameed/Communicate-Data-Findings-Project/README.md

 number of open revolving accounts, debt to income ratio, and original loan amount.
-The dataset can be found in Udacity's repository :https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv with feature documentation available :https://docs.google.com/spreadsheets/d/1gDyi_L4UvIrLTEC6Wri5nbaMmkGmLQBk-Yx3z0XDEtI/edit#gid=0
+The dataset can be found in Udacity's repository :https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv with feature documentation available :https://docs.google.com/spreadsheets/d/1gDyi_L4UvIrLTEC6Wri5nbaMmkGmLQBk-Yx3z0XDEtI/edit#gid=0 you will need to see this for removing code from slides : https://stackoverflow.com/questions/51549048/how-to-convert-jupyter-notebook-ipython-to-slideshow-not-using-command-line
 Finding :
 In the exploration, I found several interesting relationships between the dependent variable (LoanSatus) and these features: income range or original loan amount, and borrower APR .
 I choose to present the loan statuses distribution and